Bohdan-Khomtchouk/geneXtendeR/README.md

 $ cp * /usr/local/bin
 ```

 After `bedtools` has been installed, the `geneXtendeR` package is fully configured and setup for use.
-You may check that `bedtools` has been successfully installed via:
+You may check that `bedtools` has been successfully installed on your system via:

 ```shell
 $ bedtools